 The Farmed Animal Opportunity Index (FAOI) by Mercy For Animals ranks 60 countries on their potential for effective interventions using 19 relevant socioeconomic indicators.
-The FAOI is an interactive tool designed to aid animal protection organizations and donors in making data-based decisions on how to best allocate their resources in a global context, with the overarching goal of maximizing impact for farmed animals.
+The FAOI is an interactive tool designed to aid animal protection organizations and donors in making data-based decisions on how best to allocate their resources in a global context, with the overarching goal of maximizing impact for farmed animals.
+A higher score implies a higher potential for effective intervention.

 Note: The dashboard may take up to 30 seconds to load.